Unlinked Brand Mentions: Why They Matter More in The Age of AI

 How I Find Unlinked Brand Mentions

 Finding them is a monitoring job.
 I track the brand name, product names, and key people across the web with mention-monitoring tools, plus a content-search index to catch references that never trigger an alert.
-The same surfacing step feeds the unlinked brand mention reclamation workflow, where the find-qualify-pitch detail lives.
+The same surfacing step feeds the unlinked mention reclamation workflow, where the find-qualify-pitch detail lives.

 The point of monitoring is not vanity metrics.
 It is catching mentions while they are fresh, because a recent article is far easier to get a link added to than a piece from two years ago the author has forgotten writing.